-In October 2021, we commissioned BSR to conduct a Human Rights Risk Assessment for Neste's Rotterdam Expansion Project to evaluate potential human rights risks before a final investment decision was made in June 2022.
+In October 2021, we commissioned BSR to conduct a Human Rights Risk Assessment for Neste's Rotterdam Capacity Expansion Project to evaluate potential human rights risks before a final investment decision was made.
 The methodology used in the assessment was based on the UN Guiding Principles on Business and Human Rights, and included the mapping and analysis of potential risks, a salience assessment to prioritize risks, and recommendations for the management of risks in both the construction and operations phase of the project.
-In 2022, we began planning contractor audits and key actions to ensure we would be able to hear worker voices during the Rotterdam refinery expansion.
-In 2023, we implemented a local complaints channel for workers and organized capacity building on our Supplier Code of Conduct requirements for the main contractors at the Rotterdam refinery, covering regulatory compliance, responsible business conduct, occupational health and safety, and human and labor rights, including forced and child labour.
+In 2022, we began planning contractor audits and key actions to ensure we would be able to hear worker voices during the construction project.
+In 2023, we implemented a local complaints channel for workers and organized capacity building on our Supplier Code of Conduct for the main contractors at the Rotterdam refinery, covering regulatory compliance, responsible business conduct, occupational health and safety, and human and labor rights, including forced labour.
+The construction project is ongoing with implementation of site-level worker complaints channels, posters to educate workers on their rights, and robust monitoring of labor practices continuing throughout 2024.